Make a custom flower bouquet online to pick up in person.

 I was inspired by the design above to capture each typical step of bouquet building.
 Each stage of the customizer is labeled: flowers, arrangement, stem length, etc.

-👩💻 But wait, what do users think?
+So what do users think?

 I asked them to consider: